-The English Baccalaureate is a combination of subjects that the government think is important for all students to study.
+The English Baccalaureate is a combination of subjects that the government think are important for all students to study.
 It is made up of English, maths, double science, a modern foreign language and a humanities subject (geography or history).
-At EEHS all students sit the Ebacc (the exception being those on alternative provision).
+At Teddington all students sit the EBacc (the exception being those on alternative provision).

 What happens if my child is ill in school?